seenthattinker/Conceptinero/government/eligible.md

-### Example 6: Commensurate with the needs and directly in support {#example-6-commensurate-with-the-needs-and-directly-in-support .panel-title}
+### Example 6: Commensurate with the needs and directly in support